ashtonmeuser/godot-wasm/README.md

 ## Usage

-Once installed as an addon in a Godot project, the Godot Wasm addon class can be accessed via `Wasm`.
+Once installed in a Godot project, the Godot Wasm class can be accessed via `Wasm`.

 1. Create a Wasm module or use the [example module](https://github.com/ashtonmeuser/godot-wasm/blob/master/examples/wasm-consume/example.wasm).
 1. Add the Wasm module to your Godot project.